open-scholarship-sfu/phase1-base/km_blog/km_blog_draft.md

 are not even remotelly accessible to a Brazilian student like I was.
 I understood quickly that accessibility to these papers would make a difference between professionals who could maybe afford to pay to go thorugh those paywalls and those who can't.
-I have decided then that I should get involved in what I learned later that was called the "open movement" and open scholarship practices, in the hope that students and professionals from the next generations would face less barriers to access research resources.
+I decided then that I should get involved in what I learned later was called the "open movement" and open scholarship practices, in the hope that students and professionals from the next generations would face less barriers to access research resources.